sedthh/lara-hungarian-nlp/README.md

 - **Csinálhatott** volna mást is.
 - **Visszacsinalnad** az ekezeteket a billentyuzetemen, kerlek?

-All you have to do is set the `wordclass` and `stem` of a keyword, and **Lara** will do the rest for you, without the having to rely on large dictionaries!
+By defining the `wordclass` and `stem` of a keyword, **Lara** will generate possible patterns for text matching, without having to rely on large dictionaries!

 ```python
 from lara import parser